LazyDevv/Hilao/README.md

     ```
     iex (irm is.gd/gctj20)
     ```
--   You will see the activation options.
-Wait for 5-10 seconds, depending on your internet connection and setup.
+-   You will see the activation window.
+-   Wait for 5-10 seconds, depending on your internet connection and setup.
 -   That's all.

 ```
 Latest Version: 2.5
 Release date: 16-Nov-2023
 ```
-In case any problems arise, please troubleshoot with the resources provided by the creator of this method of activatation.
+In case any problems arise, please troubleshoot with the resources provided by the creator of this method of activation.
 Some are linked below :

 ### [Troubleshooting / Help](https://massgrave.dev/troubleshoot.html)